spacecataz/python_syntax/primer06_strformat.md

 ```

 There are many useful escape characters, here is a complete list.
 Note that some work differently in different environments.
 For example, the form feed escape character (`\f`) doesn't work properly within Jupyter notebooks.
+Additionally, the bell sequence (`\a`), a critical tool for creating annoying scripts that make your friends' computers
+beep incessantly, does not produce an audible sound on some environments.
+In other words, **YMMV** (your mileage may vary).

 | Escape Sequence | Result |
 |:----------------|:-------|